-Nidacon intends to always maintain the high quality of its products and, in order to achieve this, all batches are tested at Nidacon before they are cleared for the market.
-Sterility controls are performed on each batch work actively to ensure that our legacy is a positive one.
+At Nidacon, we think a lot about our legacy.
+That's why we take responsibility for our impact on our world and work actively to ensure that our legacy is a positive one.
 The first step in this process is a more conscious use of our finite resources.
 Having a well-functioning system for waste recycling is essential to maintaining healthy ecosystems and environments.